Wage Payment Information

-Lost time benefits begin on the 4th calendar day of disability following the injury.
-(The actual date of injury is not counted as a part of the 3-day waiting period.)
-However, the 3-day waiting period is payable if the disability exceeds 14 calendar days.
-Iowa law requires the employee to take personal leave the first 3 days.
-BUT, if the time off exceeds 14 days, the first three days of workers' compensation benefits will then be paid.
+Lost time benefits begin on the fourth calendar day of disability following the injury.
+(The actual date of injury is not counted as a part of the three-day waiting period.)
+However, the three-day waiting period is payable if the disability exceeds 14 calendar days.
+Iowa law requires the employee to take personal leave the first three days.
+However, if the time off exceeds 14 days, the first three days of workers' compensation benefits will then be paid.

-Definition of 3-day waiting period: 3 calendar days of full or partial incapacity (Iowa Code 85.27).
+Definition of three-day waiting period: Three (3) calendar days of full or partial incapacity (Iowa Code 85.27).
 Days missed do not have to be consecutive.
-To qualify as a waiting period day, the time missed must be physician-directed for the employee and meet one of the conditions above under number 3.
+To qualify as a waiting-period day, the time missed must be physician-directed for the employee and meet one of the conditions above under number 3.
 Time missed.

-The actual date of injury is not counted as a part of the 3-day waiting period nor is time missed exclusively for physician appointments.
+The actual date of injury is not counted as a part of the three-day waiting period nor is time missed exclusively for physician appointments.

-Iowa Statutes specifically allows an employee to be paid for a full day of work on the date of injury regardless of what time the employee leaves work.
-Thus, an employee would not be required to use sick leave or vacation when seeking medical care on the actual date of injury.
+Iowa Statutes specifically allow an employee to be paid for a full day of work on the date of injury regardless of what time the employee leaves work.
+Thus, an employee would not be required to use sick time off or vacation time off when seeking medical care on the actual date of injury.

 Receipt of your first missed time wage replacement benefits check from the workers’ compensation insurance company is dependent on the completion of the Sedgwick CMS investigation.
 Once a claim is approved, missed time is paid weekly.
 The check is sent directly from Sedgwick to the employee's home address.

 Injured employees who are unable to work in any capacity (full or partial days of work), are entitled to approximately 2/3 of their normal gross salary based on rates set forth by the workers' compensation commission.
-However, employees may elect to "supplement" with their previously earned university benefits (sick leave, vacation time, compensatory time) in order to receive a full paycheck.
+However, employees may elect to "supplement" with their previously earned university benefits (sick time off, vacation time off, compensatory time) in order to receive a full paycheck.
 Payment for the waiting period (employee's first three calendar days away from work) is not paid unless the employee is off 14 or more calendar days.

 Supplementing Personal Leave

 Workers’ compensation benefits provide employees with a percentage of their normal wages while on approved medical leave.
-If approved for workers’ compensation, employees may elect to supplement their workers’ compensation benefits with their own vacation or sick leave in order to continue receiving full wages.
+If approved for workers’ compensation, employees may elect to supplement their workers’ compensation benefits with their own vacation or sick time off in order to continue receiving full wages.
 However, employees can elect not to supplement the workers’ compensation benefit and go on medical leave without pay.
-Employees choosing medical leave without supplemental pay receive no payment from the university.
-A P-28 form (Word Form / PDF Form) must be completed indicating which choice the employee wants to utilize.
+Employees choosing not to supplement receive no payment from the university.
+A P-28 form must be completed indicating which choice the employee wants to utilize.

-Supplementing is using accrued personal leave to add to the workers’ compensation missed time benefits to bring the employee's income during the healing period up to as close to his/her normal salary as possible.
+Supplementing is using accrued personal time off to add to the workers’ compensation missed time benefits to bring the employee's income during the healing period up to as close to his/her normal salary as possible.

 If the injured employee chooses to supplement personal leave, they must supplement until benefits that were elected to use are exhausted.
 If an employee elects workers’ compensation pay/benefits only, they may choose to supplement later.
-Employees choosing not to supplement personal leave will be placed in Leave Without Pay status.
+Employees choosing not to supplement personal time off will be placed in leave without pay status.

-When an employee elects to supplement, workers' compensation will calculate the adjusted rate of vacation or sick leave to be used per day.
-The adjusted rate for vacation and sick leave for employees supplementing may change as their rate of pay from the institution is changed (i.e. each FY, merit increases, etc.)
+When an employee elects to supplement, workers' compensation will calculate the adjusted rate of vacation or sick time off to be used per day.
+The adjusted rate for vacation and sick time off for employees supplementing may change as their rate of pay from the institution is changed (e.g., each FY, merit increases)

-A P-28 form must be completed by the employee and submitted to the Supervisor when the employee incurs lost time.
-The Supervisor is responsible for submitting this form to UHR.
+A P-28 questionnaire must be completed by the employee and submitted to the supervisor when the employee incurs lost time.

 Use of Personal Leave to Attend Physician Appointments